chrisdruidman/eve-trading-assistant/README.md

 Key points:

 - The backend is the sole component that speaks to ESI.
 It injects the correct user agent headers, handles caching via `ETag`/`If-None-Match`, respects `expires`/`last-modified`, and implements error-limit backoff.
 See: [ESI Best Practices](https://developers.eveonline.com/docs/services/esi/best-practices/).
+It now schedules market snapshots for Jita every 5 minutes and serves runs from the latest stored snapshot.
 - The agent consumes normalized market snapshots from SQLite and emits suggested orders with clear justifications and risk flags.
 - The frontend provides exploration and decision support; it does not place orders.